 The choice of a three-year CPD period reflects HRPA's commitment to helping certified members remain up-to-date and knowledgeable about the economic, social, business and legislative changes that impact the HR profession.
 Requiring CHRP members to report their activities every three years ensures that they keep pace as new information is introduced.
-Just because the requirement is to document recertification activities every third year does not mean that members should participate in professional development activities every third year; it is expected that professional development will be ongoing.
+Just because the requirement is to document continuing professional development activities every third year does not mean that members should participate in professional development activities every third year; it is expected that professional development will be ongoing.

 A broad range of activities qualify, including certain types of work projects.
 Certified members are encouraged to consider all activity categories when developing their personal CPD plan.
 The following is an overview of the main categories; please consult the log for more detailed information:

 - Category A - Continuing Education - maximum 66.67 hours: Professional development activities may include seminars, workshops, and conferences.

 - Category B - Leadership - maximum 46.67 hours: Professional development activities may include, mentoring, and volunteering.

 - Category C - Instruction - maximum 46.67 hours: Professional development activities may include developing or teaching a new HR courses for credit at a university, college, institute, or workplace.
 Credit is only awarded for the first time a course is developed or taught.
 This category will be of particular interest to academics, consultants, and corporate trainers.

 - Category D - Significant Work Projects/Initiatives - maximum 50 hours: Professional development activities include significant first-time human resources management program or project or, secondements and special assignments.